chingu-voyages/Handbook/docs/guides/voyage/voyage.md

   "Our Team".
 Before the end of Sprint 1 every team member should update this section with their infomation.

-  This documents not only who is on the team, but it is also a quick and easy way to verify everyone has update access.
+  This shows not only who is on the team, but it is also a quick and easy way to verify everyone has update access.

   **Resources**